Hammerhead (character): Fictional character biography

 Hammerhead then proposed that all Maggia families unite under his leadership.
 Wearing a strength-enhancing exoskeleton, he battled the Human Torch, who then fused the exoskeleton's power pack.
 Hammerhead was nearly assassinated by the Kingpin's minion the Arranger during a gang war.
 Despite surviving the assassination, Hammerhead was ultimately forced out of a major role in New York City organized crime by the Kingpin.

 Hammerhead then allied himself with the Chameleon in the latter's bid to become the new crime lord of New York City.
 The two served as partners in a splinter group of the Maggia.
 Hammerhead hired Tombstone as a bodyguard and hitman.
 He hired the Hobgoblin to kill Joe Robertson, who posed a threat to Tombstone; the assassination attempt failed.
 Hammerhead was kidnapped and beaten by Tombstone, who had gained superhuman powers and resented Hammerhead for not sending him to kill Joe Robertson.

 Hammerhead later attended a Las Vegas crime conference to divide the resources left by the Kingpin's downfall at the time.
 Around this time, he participates in a multi-sided gang-war focused on the Kingpin's attempt to re-take New York City for his own.

 Hammerhead is a major player in underworld activities in the Marvel Universe and is highly sought after for elimination by the Punisher.
 He becomes one of several gang warlords struggling to control the criminal underworld in the major cities of the Eastern United States.
 During one of the first meetings of such warlords, Hammerhead was almost killed by the Strucker twins.
 This meeting was being manipulated by Baron Strucker, the head of Hydra.
 When Don Fortunato made a bid for control of the New York underworld, Hammerhead opposed him and was almost killed as a result.
 When every other crime lord surrendered to Fortunato and his Hydra allies, Hammerhead went rogue, launching a raid on Fortunato's home and successfully fighting off a Hydra attack on his own headquarters.
-He did have assistance from Spider-Man and Morbius the Living Vampire, however.
-For a time, the hero known as S.H.O.C. also assists Hammerhead.
-Later, he was hired by Norman Osborn to be a part of the Sinister Twelve.